-Advisory shaped by the people writing the standards.
+Advisory shaped by the people writing the standards

-Four practice areas, designed to move programs from intent to measurable outcomes.
+Five practice areas, designed to move programs from intent to measurable outcomes.
 Most clients engage for a focused assessment, then continue with ongoing advisory or delivery oversight.

 Software Bill of Materials (SBOM) and xBOM strategy